Clearer wording and page priorities

 Connected services

 Some websites just need a solid cleanup.
-Others reveal a bigger rebuild, ongoing support needs or a CMS choice that matters longer term.
+Others reveal a bigger rebuild, ongoing support needs, AI help, app work, cloud work or a CMS choice that matters longer term.

-Useful if the refresh makes it clear the site needs a fuller rebuild or more website work overall.
+Useful if the block makes it clear the site needs a fuller rebuild or more website work overall.

 Helpful if the real question is whether to keep improving the current WordPress setup or plan a bigger rebuild later.